liseren91/AdventureMeds/replit.md

 - Cost calculator for team-based pricing estimation
 - Industry-specific use case explorer
 - **Job Impact Index with Professional Filter**:
-  - Analyze how AI impacts 5 professions with searchable, sortable table
+  - Analyze how AI impacts 20 professions with searchable, sortable table
   - Click any job to filter services by profession
-  - View profession-specific tasks (12-18 tasks per job)
+  - View profession-specific tasks for 5 detailed professions (12-18 tasks per job)
   - Services filtered by jobTitles field showing profession-relevant AI tools
   - Clear filter to return to full catalog
+  - 5 professions with detailed tasks serve as template for future data entry
 - Breadcrumb navigation on all pages for easy wayfinding

 **Data Export:**